Patriots to host Eagles, special guest Brady in season opener

 New England will close out the regular season at home against the Jets.
 The date and time of the Week 18 game will be determined later in the season.
 It will be the fourth time since 2017 that the Patriots will finish the season at home against the Jets.

 In addition to playing each of the other AFC East opponents twice, the Patriots will play one game against each of the AFC West and NFC East Teams.
-As the third-placed team in the AFC East in 2022, the Patriots will play the third-placed team of the AFC South (Indianapolis), AFC North (Pittsburgh) and NFC South (New Orleans).
+As the third-place team in the AFC East in 2022, the Patriots will play the third-place team of the AFC South (Indianapolis), AFC North (Pittsburgh) and NFC South (New Orleans).